-It is not easy having separation anxiety.
+It is not easy having separation anxiety in relationship.
 To be the loved one of someone battling with the disorder can be just as stressful as having the disorder yourself.
 Your attention is on constant demand, and it may feel like you can never calm or satisfy the fears of your significant other.
 There may be times you feel trapped by the same insecurities and fears that have your loved one feeling like there is no escape.
 Unfortunately, loving and or living with someone with adult separation anxiety can become so taxing that the relationship can quickly begin to crumble under the stress.
-It is vitally crucial to the stability of every relationship in which one or both persons have adult separation anxiety that each person have their own support system separate of one another.
+It is vitally crucial to the stability of every relationship in which one or both persons have adult separation anxiety that each person have their own support system separate from one another.
 It is highly recommended that these support systems should include a licensed professional that is able to help both partners develop coping tools to reduce the burden of ASAD on themselves and each other.
 The support of friends and family is also important so that each individual feels connected, social, and supported within their romantic relationships.

-Combatting adult separation anxiety
+Combating adult separation anxiety

 How to deal with separation anxiety in a relationship and how to help someone with separation anxiety?